ivansutanto/restaurant365-calc/README.md

 * Compiled and Tested with JDK8
 * Default operation is addition

-- [ ] Multiplication is in progress by passing -Dop=M
+- [ ] Testing Multiplication is in progress by passing -Dop=M

 ## How to Run Default
 > Example